atellmer/dark/packages/core/README.md

 #### `startTransition`

-Marks the update as low priority and renders it in the background.
+Marks the update as low-priority and renders it in the background.
 This allows you to switch between tabs quickly, even if they are rendered slowly due to the large number of calculations.
 When switching tabs, unnecessary work is marked as obsolete and removed from the task list.

 ```tsx
 const selectTab = (name: string) => startTransition(() => setTab(name));